nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

        Use case resume at step 1.

 #### Use case: UC04 Information of the a particular command.
    Actor: User
    Precondition: User is logged in

 **MSS**

-1.User enter help a particular command
+1. User enter help a particular command
-2.System show the user guide of the particular command 3.Use Case ends
+2. System show the user guide of the particular command Use Case ends

 **Extension**